diego0020/lab_vision/lab00_linux_intro/readme.md

    ```

-## Image database
+## Exercise: Image database

-1. The following command lets us connect to another system and use the terminal as it where there,
+1. The following command lets us connect to another machine and use its terminal,
    the second command lets us copy files between systems.

    ```bash